-DCR's Land Conservation programs provide assistance in identifying and conserving important resource lands and meeting Virginia's land conservation goals through outreach, and training; to support Virginia's land trust and conservation community; and to assist landowners and others with conservation issues.
-This includes providing staff support for the Virginia Land Conservation Foundation (VLCF) Board and to effectively administer the VLCF grant program and conservation plan.
-This area also includes the effective evaluation of certain land preservation tax credit requests and the annual issuance of funds to land trusts, conservation organizations, and state and local governments for stewardship responsibilities assumed through the conservation of properties resulting in tax credits.
+DCR's Land Conservation programs provide assistance in identifying and conserving important resource lands and meeting Virginia's land conservation goals through outreach, and training.
+This support benefits Virginia's land trust and conservation community, in addition to assisting landowners with conservation interests.
+This includes providing staff support for the Virginia Land Conservation Foundation (VLCF) Board and supporting effective administration of the VLCF grant program and conservation plan.
+This also includes the effective evaluation of certain land preservation tax credit requests and the annual issuance of funds to land trusts, conservation organizations, and state and local governments for stewardship responsibilities assumed through the conservation of properties resulting in tax credits.
+DCR's Natural Heritage program supports both the Chesapeake Bay Agreement's land conservation goal and current Governor's land conservation efforts.

-- · Assist local land trusts with land preservation efforts. - · Coordinate with other state agencies involved in land conservation. - Coordinate with the Department of Taxation to determine the amount of land and the location of property preserved through the Land Preservation Tax Credit program. - Maintain and utilize DCR's Conservation Lands Database to track progress towards Virginia's land conservation goals and other conservation tools to identify lands worthy of protection.
+- · Assist local land trusts with land preservation efforts. - Coordinate with other state agencies involved in land conservation. - Coordinate with the Department of Taxation to determine the amount of land, conservation values and the location of property preserved through the Land Preservation Tax Credit program.

-- · Provide specialty workshops to build organizational and professional capacity for land conservation. - Provide staff coordination for awarding and implementing Virginia Land Conservation Foundation grants and stewardship payments. - Verify the conservation value of all donations of real property interests requesting \$1 million or more in Land Preservation Tax Credits using the Virginia Land Conservation Foundation Conservation Value Criteria.
+- Maintain and utilize DCR's Conservation Lands Database to track progress towards Virginia's land conservation goals and other conservation tools to identify lands worthy of protection.
+Provide data and conduct analyses to support conservation prioritization, tracking of and reporting on Virginia's land conservation progress. - Provide specialty workshops to build organizational and professional capacity for land conservation. - · Provide staff coordination for awarding and implementing Virginia Land Conservation Foundation grants and stewardship payments. - Verify the conservation value of all donations of real property interests requesting \$1 million or more in Land Preservation Tax Credits using the Virginia Land Conservation Foundation Conservation Value Criteria.

-- ♦ Number of "Virginia Treasures" annually conserved or completed. - Number of acres conserved for land conservation purposes within the Chesapeake Bay watershed. - " Coordinate DCR's environmental review responsibilities.
+- Number of "Virginia Treasures" annually conserved or completed. - Number of acres conserved for land conservation purposes within the Chesapeake Bay watershed. - " Coordinate DCR's environmental review responsibilities.